LaSEEB/structural-connectivity/README.md

 ## Troubleshooting
 - Ensure all input files exist and are in the correct format.
-- Check if FSL and MRtrix3 are properly installed and available in your path.
-Especially MRtrix3 can run into some issues with Python>=3.10, with failed imports as the main symptom.
-If that's the case downgrade to at most python3.9.
+- Check if FSL and MRtrix3 are correctly installed and available in your path.
+MRtrix3 can run into some issues with Python>=3.10, with failed imports being the main symptom.
+If that's the case, downgrade to, at most, python3.9.
-- For coregistration, do manual inspection of intermediate images.
+- For coregistration, do a manual inspection of intermediate images.
 - If you find some other problem, feel free to create an issue.

 ## Contact